Giorgi Dvali

 Georgi (Gia) Dvali (Georgian: გიორგი (გია) დვალი; born 30 May 1964) is a Georgian theoretical physicist.
-He is a professor of theoretical physics at the Ludwig Maximilian University of Munich, a director at the Max Planck Institute for Physics in Munich, and holds a Silver Professorship Chair at the New York University.
+He is a professor of theoretical physics at LMU Munich, a director at the Max Planck Institute for Physics in Munich, and holds a Silver Professorship Chair at the New York University.
 His research interests include String theory, Extra dimensions, Quantum gravity, and the Early universe.

 Dvali is considered to be one of the world's leading experts in the field of particle physics.
 Among his many contributions stand his pioneering works on Large extra dimensions and the DGP model of modified gravity.

 Early life and education

 Dvali was born on 30 May 1964 in Tbilisi, Georgia.
 He completed his secondary education at the 55th secondary school of Tbilisi and went on to pursue his undergraduate studies at Tbilisi State University's Faculty of Physics where he successfully defended his diploma work in 1985.
 From 1985 to 1992, Dvali worked at the Elephter Andronikashvili Institute of Physics, earning his Ph.D. in particle physics and cosmology in 1992.
 He then held postdoctoral positions at the International Center for Theoretical Physics (ICTP) in Trieste, Italy from 1992 to 1993 and at the University of Pisa from 1993 to 1995 under the guidance of Riccardo Barbieri.